lunarW1TCH/lunarify-react/README.md

 Hello, this is a React app which utilizes Spotify API to show user's top listened-to artists and albums.
 There's also a React Native version: https://github.com/lunarW1TCH/lunarify-react-native

+Technologies used:
-React
+ - React
-TypeScript
+ - TypeScript
-Redux Toolkit
+ - Redux Toolkit
-i18next
+ - i18next
-Spotify API
+ - Spotify API
-OAuthFlow
+ - OAuthFlow
 ### App is currently not publicly available to browse through since that would require me to reach out to Spotify for extended quota usage of their API which I do not want to do at the moment.
 (Feel free to look through/clone/fork the code though!)